jwasham/docker-ghost-template/README.md

 - Only NGINX's ports (80, 443) are exposed at host level.
 - Other ports are available only from inside host and linked containers.

-## Theme

-The default theme is Casper.
-I have a minor fork of this theme here: https://github.com/jwasham/casper-startup-next-door

-It includes Disqus support, so all you have to do is change the identifiers to your blog's Disqus ID and domain and you're good to go.
-See the README in that repo.

-If you place this in your content/themes folder on the host machine and restart the containers, the new theme will show up in Ghost admin in the themes dropdown.

-The theme is be added on the host (outside your container) because the locally mounted volume will show up in your container when it runs.